ng-pros/np-integer/README.md

 # np-integer
-A simple directive to restrict input to integer
+A simple directive to restrict input to integer.

 Example:
 ```